Permissionless-Software-Foundation/psf-mc-wallet/README.md

 #### Update Price

-The 'Head Janitor' initiate the price updating ceremony by issuing a Price Update transaction.
+The 'Head Janitor' initiates the price updating ceremony by issuing a Price Update transaction.
 This command does a couple things:
 - Uploads a JSON file to the [PSFFPP network](https://psffpp.com) containing all the information about the desired price update.
 - Generates a BCH TX, sent to a specific address, with an OP_RETURN in the first output that points to the pinned file